webdriverio/visual-testing/README.md

 # WebdriverIO Visual Testing 🔎 [![tests](https://github.com/webdriverio/visual-testing/actions/workflows/tests.yml/badge.svg)](https://github.com/webdriverio/visual-testing/actions/workflows/tests.yml) [![Build Status](https://app.eu-central-1.saucelabs.com/buildstatus/wdio-image-comparison-service)](https://app.eu-central-1.saucelabs.com/u/wdio-image-comparison-service)

 For documentation on visual testing with WebdriverIO, please refer to the [docs](webdriver.io/docs/visual-testing).
+This project contains all relevant modules for running visual tests with WebdriverIO.
+Within the `./packages` directory you will find:

+- `wdio-image-comparison-service`: the WebdriverIO service for integrating visual testing
+- `webdriver-image-comparison`: An image compare module that can be used for different NodeJS Test automation frameworks that support the WebDriver protocol

 ## Contributing